rqtrinh/mipsProcessor/README.md

 ![mips](https://user-images.githubusercontent.com/76807966/205785724-68438a48-8d04-48df-b1ea-505251b21f59.png)

 - We implemented the Zybooks implementation of a single cylce MIPS Processor
+- We implemented a 32 bit ALU that can handle R, I, and J type instructions
+- Instructions we implemented are
+	- ADD, SUB, AND, OR, NOR, SLT, LW, SW, BEQ, J

 ### ALU
 - The ALU is essential to the implementation of the MIPS processesor
-- We implemented a 32 bit ALU that can handle R, I, and J type instructions
-- Our ALU can preform the operations add, sub, and, or, nor
+- Our ALU can preform the operations add, sub, and, or, nor, less than
 - Operations such as lw, sw, beq are built upon the basic operations add, sub
 - It will preform operations based on the input values and yield a result value
 - This is the table we will be using for alu control